alecbideri/Prescripto/frontend/src/pages/pages.md

 # The pages

 ## Home

 Home page includes all the necessary information , and they are mentioned by the few :

-- Speciality menu
+- `Speciality menu `
-- All top doctors
+- `All top doctors `
-- The call to action Banner
+- `The call to action Banner `
-- And lastly the footer
+- `And lastly the footer `

-All mentioned parts of the home are created as components , and they contain all links to the assigned property .
+All mentioned parts of the home are created as components , and they contain all links to the applicable , functional pages .

 ## Doctors

-The doctors page include a list of all available doctors and can be filtered by speciality , with a navigation filter that is responsive. only functions that were introduced  were filtering that links to the appropriate appointment filtered through the doctor's ID .
+The `doctors` page include a list of all available doctors and can be filtered by `speciality` , with a navigation filter that is responsive. only functions that were introduced were `filtering` that links to the appropriate appointment filtered through the `doctor's ID` .

-N.B : Everything was tested on dummy data .
+N.B : Everything was tested on `dummy data `. available in the assets , front-end and `assets.js file` .

+## Appointment

+This page contains all the necessary features to make an appointment , the features includes and not limited to :

+- `Doctor's detail` , from the name to the about section .

+- `Book slots` , time available from day to time this pertains to every doctor . and this time reflects from the current date stretching seven day's in the week .

+Last but not least the `related doctor's` with the same speciality . this improves the situation where you can directly switch to another doctor , without extra previous navigations .